 Teacher Appreciation Week Ideas for the Staff

-- Stock the Teachers’ Lounge with gourmet coffees & teas.
+- Stock the Teachers’ Lounge with gourmet coffees, hot chocolates, and teas.

 - Have a Teachers’ Car Wash at a local car wash place or even have them come to the school.
 All teachers get a free car wash.

 - Dress up the teachers’ lounge with new books, magazines, snacks, or even new decor.

 - Get a membership to somewhere like courses.com for the school- teachers can watch it in the teachers’ lounge or during planning periods.

 - Coordinate a car wash and invite the school staff and teachers to get their vehicles washed for free.